lostintime/android-starter/README.md

 Then on your [settings page](https://fabric.io/settings/organizations) - select organization you want to add your app to and from page header - get `API Key` and `Build secret` and update config values in `app/fabric.properties`.

+### Building the app

+To build the app and install to attached device run: `./gradlew installPreviewDebug`.

+By default Crashlytics is enable only for `release` configuration, so Fabric app will be registered only when you run release build first time.

+## Next Steps

+Now we're ready to do our custom changes.
+Start with renaming base package (from `com.example.starter`).